Skip to main content

 Cost Guide

-Pool Cost in Portland (2026): What Homeowners Actually Pay
+Pool Cost in Portland Oregon (2026): What Homeowners Actually Pay

 A professionally installed inground pool in Portland, Oregon costs between $85,000 and $225,000 in 2026, with a median price of $145,000.
 This guide breaks down the actual costs homeowners face.

-Reviewed by Mike Reynolds, Structural & Outdoor Editor on May 18, 2026.
+Reviewed by Dror Gigi, Renovation Industry Expert, on May 18, 2026.

 A professionally installed inground swimming pool in Portland, Oregon costs between $85,000 and $225,000 in 2026, with a median project price of approximately $145,000 for a mid-range gunite pool with standard decking.
 This cost can start lower, in the $50,000 to $75,000 range, for simpler projects like a fiberglass plunge pool or a semi-inground installation on a level lot.
 However, the majority of comprehensive backyard projects fall well within the six-figure range once excavation, decking, fencing, and equipment are accounted for.